stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 ### High-level View of how a Module Works

-The Module consists of the __init__() function for initializations, for example starting the database, setting up the outputqueue for printing and logging, subscribing to channels, etc.
+The Module consists of the init() function for initializations, subscribing to channels, reading API files etc.

 The main function of each module is the ```main()```, this function is run in a while loop that keeps looping as long as